anjackson/anjackson.github.io/page/2004-05-12-electro-optics-simulation.md

 created: 1084351538
 permalink: "/ix2v/comphys/docs/ug/y4-project.pdf/"
 ---
-!!!Development of software for the computation of the properties of electrostatic electro-optical devices via both the direct ray tracing and paraxial approximation techniques.
+### Development of software for the computation of the properties of electrostatic electro-optical devices via both the direct ray tracing and paraxial approximation techniques.
-!!MPhys Final Year Project Dissertation by Andrew Jackson
+## MPhys Final Year Project Dissertation by Andrew Jackson

-!Abstract
+# Abstract
 This project concerns the development of software designed to simulate electro-optical devices; the potential being calculated via the finite element method, and the optical behaviour determined by paraxial